 Many people may have some form of anxiety or depression.
 However, many people may not realize that it is possible to experience depression and anxiety together.
 To help you learn more about the conditions, here are some facts you ought to know.

 There are many different kinds of anxiety disorders.
-Some may include generalized anxiety disorder, social phobia, etc. However, it is important to know that you can have more than one kind of anxiety disorder.
+This includes generalized anxiety disorder, social phobia, etc. And it is important to know that you can have more than one kind of anxiety disorder.
+They can overlap.

-Other than fear or anxiousness, some symptoms of anxiety include rapid breathing, sweating, and trembling, among others.
-It can also make it hard for a person to focus on things that are not related to what they are worried about and they may feel restless or tired, which can lead to insomnia.
+Other than fear and anxiousness, symptoms of anxiety include rapid breathing, sweating, and trembling, among others.
+It can also make it hard for a person to focus on things that are not related to what they are worried about; they may feel restless or tired, which can lead to insomnia.

-Depression is a kind of mental health condition that is caused by chemical imbalances in the brain.
+Depression is a mental health condition that is caused by chemical imbalances in the brain.
 It often causes a person to feel a huge amount of despair, isolation, and sadness.
-However, it would be important to note that depression is not the same as being sad or lonely because of difficult life experiences such as a breakup or a loss of a loved one.
+It would be important to note that depression is not the same as being sad or lonely because of difficult life experiences such as a breakup or a loss of a loved one.

 Like anxiety, depression can disrupt a person’s life.
 It can affect the way a person functions, feels and thinks.
 Additionally, there are many different kinds of depression, such as major depressive disorder, persistent depressive disorder, etc.